 On the flip side, celebrate the parts of your business that people love, and use those positive reviews to promote your business and celebrate your staff.
 If reviewers rave about how quickly your technicians came to fix their plumbing problems, share that feedback with your staff and consider baking “speedy service” into your marketing materials and on social media.
 If everyone raves about your cafe’s dark roast coffee and chocolate croissants, have your staff share with new customers that those are the fan favorites.
 Nearly 70% of all Yelp reviews are 4 or 5 stars, so be proud of all the praise you receive.

 It’s important to work through the entire review process without skipping any steps.
 If you jump to conclusions and make changes without thoroughly analyzing the impact on your customers or your business, you might make a costly change that doesn’t improve the issues at hand.
 And always remember when replying to complaints online: Your tone must stay professional.
-Getting angry and replying in haste could cost you more customers.
+Replying in anger could cost you more customers.

 These exercises can be done as often as you think necessary: once a month, quarter, year, depending on the volume of reviews you receive.
-If you stay on top of what your customers are saying in the online reviews, the faster you’ll be able to respond and adjust your business operations accordingly.
+If you stay on top of what your customers are saying in the online reviews, you’ll be able to respond more quickly and adjust your business operations accordingly.

-How can a negative review help your business?
+How can a critical review help your business?

-There are many ways negative reviews can improve your small business or service; you just have to know the characteristics of negative reviews and how they can be advantageous.
+There are many ways critical reviews can improve your small business or service; you just have to know the characteristics of critical reviews and how they can be advantageous.

 Helps you improve and innovate